iden3/rapidsnark-old/README.md

+## Important note :warning:

-:warning: **This is an original implementation of Rapidsnark.
+**This is an original implementation of Rapidsnark.
 The new one is in the https://github.com/iden3/rapidsnark.**

 # rapidsnark